Skip to content

 Both variants of parser state machines are special cases of state machines, finding little application in industrial control because there are not too many situations where they may be used.

 The control state machines are actual state machines used in practical applications.
 They consist of states which determine output actions.
-With control state machines we are able to specify behaviour of any complexity, especially by using a system of state machines.
+With control state machines we are able to specify behavior of any complexity, especially by using a system of state machines.

 Thinking about solving a control problem by serious use of state machines allows us to use for this purpose StateWORKS Studio.
 With that tool we can solve the problem and test the solution.
 If we are sure that it works we can then code it.
 An automatic translation from the StateWORKS Studio specification to an SFC program is also imaginable, why not?
 The best solution would be of course to use the StateWORKS run-time system and avoid the code generation.